 The best prevention against diphtheria is immunisation.
 People who are caring for someone with diphtheria should practise strict hygiene – for example, wash hands frequently, particularly before handling, preparing or eating food – and get a booster.
 All contacts should also receive a course of antibiotics.

-Vaccination is available
+Immunisation for diphtheria is available

 In Victoria, the diphtheria vaccine is available in a combined vaccine that also contains vaccines against other serious and potentially fatal diseases.
 The diphtheria vaccine contains a weakened form of the bacterial toxin, called a toxoid.
 It works by prompting the body to produce an ‘antitoxin’ – a specific antibody that neutralises diphtheria toxin.
 A number of doses are needed to offer good protection against diphtheria.